Some Frequently Asked Questions:

 What if I can't fit drums in my home?
 What if I can’t afford a new kit?

 There are several possible solutions if you feel you cannot afford or can't fit drums in your home.
+This does not need to be an impediment to success on the drums!
 Again, I am happy to discuss so please feel free to get in touch.

 Why are in person lessons better than zoom?